amansaluja017/uber-project/backend/Readme.md

 - #### 500 Internal Server Error
 Indicates an unexpected server error during logout.

-# Caption Registration API Endpoint Documentation
+# captian Registration API Endpoint Documentation

-## Endpoint: `/caption/register`
+## Endpoint: `/captian/register`

 ### Description
-The `/caption/register` endpoint is used to create a new caption record in the system.
-It registers a new caption with the provided details including user information and vehicle details.
+The `/captian/register` endpoint is used to create a new captian record in the system.
+It registers a new captian with the provided details including user information and vehicle details.

 ### HTTP Method
 `POST`